Diversity in retail, technology sectors help Washington County's economy surge forward.

 This expansive property is near Interstate 81 and U.S. 11 (Lee Highway), and most of the land is shovel-ready for potential company tenants to immediately develop.
 Tri-Cities Regional Airport is within a short drive of Oak Park Center, and rail service is also on-site.

 K-VA-T Food Stores

-K-VA-T Food Stores, (Food City), a family-owned company operates in locations in southeastern Kentucky (16), southwest Virginia (63), East Tennessee (21) and north Georgia (8).
-The company also operates 10 Super Dollar Discount foods stores, the company's corporate office in Abingdon and its own 1.2 million-square-foot food distribution center.
-Being a community-oriented company K-VA-T is involved in many local efforts and contributes to many local organizations.
+K-VA-T Food Stores, (Food City), a family-owned company operates in locations in southeastern Kentucky (16), southwest Virginia (27), East Tennessee (63), Chattanooga (21) and north Georgia (8).
+The 135-store chain includes 123 Food City locations, 10 Super Dollar Discount limited assortment and 2 wine & spirits stores.
+Serving a current trade area of over 1.4 million households, with a population of 3.3. million, it also operates its own 1.2 million-square-foot food distribution center, which is located in Abingdon.

 Off I-81 at exit 74B, The Pinnacle is a new retail and commercial development anchored by Bass Pro Shops, Belk and Marshalls.
 Officials estimate that 60,000 vehicles pass by or turn into The Pinnacle on a daily basis; the mall has a service area of 750,000 consumers from Southwest Virginia, Northeast Tennessee, Eastern Kentucky and Western North Carolina.

 In late 2016, a new Wal-Mart Supercenter opened in Abingdon along I-81 at exit 19, behind the VCA Highlands Animal Hospital.
 The opening added 300 new jobs to the region, and the company says it provides a benefits program for both full- and part-time workers.
 Besides food, clothing and other products, the department store features a fuel center.